CogDisResLab/Kinograte/README.md

 a linear fashion (i.e an alteration in kinase activity affects downstream cascades as well as whole subnetworks of interactions, often triggering compensatory responses in other parts of the active kinome.
-To learn more on that topic read our [kinome review paper](https://pubmed.ncbi.nlm.nih.gov/34968947/)).
+To learn more on that topic, read our [kinome review paper](https://pubmed.ncbi.nlm.nih.gov/34968947/)).

 Moreover, signature-based drug repurposing is more promising with the addition of post-translational profiles.
-Pairing transcriptional profiles (such as those found in [LINCS](https://lincsproject.org/)) with active kinome profiles will identify subnetworks that can be used to better understand biological systems and highlight optimized drug targets.
-Kinograte is designed with a focus on kinomics in particular to integrate multi-omics datasets.
+Pairing transcriptional profiles (such as those found in [LINCS](https://lincsproject.org/)) with active kinome profiles will identify subnetworks that can be used to better understand biological systems, highlight optimized drug targets, and identify novel biomarkers.

 ## Workflow